Do Hedgehogs Need Baths? And, How to Do It?

 – Place it on top of the towel, and gently rub the towel over their belly, legs, and back.

-– As mentioned, it is important to avoid the face and ears, and rub the towel in the direction of the quills.
+– As mentioned, it is vital to avoid the face and ears and rub the towel in the direction of the quills.

 – Take a cup and pour the warm water over your hedgehog’s back.

-– Continue to pour over the hedgehog until the soap is completely washed off, avoiding pouring water over his face.
+– Continue to pour over the hedgehog until the soap is thoroughly washed off, avoiding pouring water over his face.

 – The oil does not need to be further rinsed off.